Extracurricular

 Teachers arrange School Trips and Outings occasionally while considering the ability and interests of the children and the curriculum being covered.
 School tours will be arranged by the school to present the children with a new environment in which they can have opportunities for new learning and experiences.
 In general, school tours will be arranged during the last school (summer) term, but incidental trips may also be arranged as opportunities arise.
 The school is moving towards a policy of single class outings as opposed to multi-class outings.
 Tours will be arranged at the discretion of the class teacher and as nursing cover and school finances allow.

 It is our aim to link in with the local community as much a possible.
 Students can often be seen taking a wander to the local Centra or to Woodies to buy plants for the garden.
-We look forward to being able to visit the Clayton again for our Friday outing.
+Students have also enjoyed taking the Luas to various locations including Carrickmines, Leopardstown and St.Stephens Green.
+The Dublin Horses have brought us on many a trip around town while also allowing the students to pet the horses on many occasion.
+We also look forward to being able to visit the Clayton for our Friday outing where they provide Chips and Sausages at a reduced rate.
+Our local businesses in Central park also link in with us by completed Volunteer work within our school/ fundraising for us.
+For example, painting rooms, gardening, providing a selection box/ easter egg for every student.